-Easy, cheesy pasta with spinach, artichoke, sun-dried tomato, and chicken.
+Easy Pesto Chicken Pasta has simple, cheesy pasta with spinach, artichoke, sun-dried tomato, and chicken.
 This family dinner is perfect for your busy weeknight.

 Yeahhh this is happening.
 Creamy cheesy pasta with the easiest sauce ever, ready in 20 minutes.
 Simple ingredients like Tyson® Grilled & Ready® Oven Roasted Diced Chicken Breast, and we just whip this together for a mid-week, holy cow-we-are-going-back-to-school, totally satisfying dinner.

 Because this post is for all the parents.
 For when we are ready to lose it …but it is only Wednesday.
 For when we come home, beat and stressed, but still need to feed them all and be present.
 For when we just need it …pasta loaded with cheese or just super easy dinners.
 BUT, we don’t want to make much effort.
 Because we are kinda done right then.
 Hence, Tyson® Grilled & Ready® Oven Roasted Diced Chicken Breast to the rescue.

 So, I am working with Tyson Foods for this little project.
 Sandwiches, quesadillas, or just straight onto a plate with peas and carrots. ?
 I know, I know – I can’t believe I’m already thinking about Back-to-School either.
 But I live in Florida, and school starts in early August.
 So here we are, and I was kinda thinking this year that I’d get ahead of the game, take some time, and plan a bit better to have ready-to-go dinner solutions planned.
 Go me. ☺